apache/submarine/docs/design/architecture-and-requirements.md

 # Background

 Everybody talks about machine learning today, and lots of companies are trying to leverage machine learning to push the business to the next level.
-Nowadays, as more and more developers, infrastructure software companies coming to this field, machine learning becomes more and more archivable.
+Nowadays, as more and more developers, infrastructure software companies coming to this field, machine learning becomes more and more achievable.

 In the last decade, software industry has built many open source tools for machine learning to solve the pain points: